netelder/first_app/Rails Tutorial Notes.md

 ![Bundler install dialog]

-In our case there are no additional arguments.
+In our case there are no additional arguments. *Pay attention to other the other apps in the tutorial where there is an argument.*

 ### Run Server ###